 - Grab the opposite ends firmly with your palms facing in.

 - Keeping your back straight, bend at the hip and knees until your shoulders are over your feet.
-Pressing your feet into the floor, pull the band until you are in a standing position.
+Pressing your feet onto the floor, pull the band until you are in a standing position.

 - You’ll feel the contraction in your lats during the movement.